 So, what’s the best way to treat a carpenter ant infestation?

-Professional pest control experts use a variety of targeted treatments to eliminate colonies.
-EvoFoam Pest Control uses a foam-based application process that penetrates deep into wall voids and nesting sites, something that traditional sprays can’t accomplish.
+Professional pest control experts in Hutto use a variety of targeted treatments to eliminate colonies.
+We use a foam-based application process that penetrates deep into wall voids and nesting sites, something that traditional sprays can’t accomplish.

 If you’re searching for a proven carpenter ant killer, foam treatments provide an environmentally friendly, effective solution.
 This approach is especially useful for indoor infestations where ants are hidden in wall voids or behind cabinetry.